 Before You Depart To Singapore

-• Confirm your hotel bookings in advance before you depart for Singapore.
+• Confirm your hotel bookings and Singapore visa (if applicable) in advance before you depart for Singapore.

 • Singapore is hot and humid so pack only lightweight cotton clothing.